 Use --proxy-server for the proxy host

-Puppeteer does not use a proxy because a URL exists somewhere in your config.
-Chromium needs the proxy host at launch.
-Put the proxy server in --proxy-server.
-Put the username and password into page.authenticate().
+Puppeteer will not pick up a proxy just because a URL sits somewhere in your config.
+Chromium needs the proxy host as a launch argument, and the credentials travel separately: the host and port go into --proxy-server, while the username and password go to page.authenticate() before the first navigation.

 import puppeteer from 'puppeteer';